Lakpa2054/UNIX_Assignment/README _Codesexplain.md

 Here is my brief description of what this code does

+1. This awk command loops through every field in each line ($i represents each column) of transjoin.txt to check if the value in the column is “ZMPBA”.
+If it finds this string, it prints the message "Found at column" followed by the column number (i).
+2. This works similarly to the previous awk command but looks for the string “ZMPJA” instead.
-1. Search for the string “ZMPBA” in each column of transjoin.txt and print the no of column.
+3. This awk command searches for the string “ZMPIL” in all columns of transjoin.txt and prints the column number where it finds the string.
-2. Same as 1 search for “ZMPJA”
-3. Same as 2, search for “ZMPIL”
-4. Extracts columns 1, 3, 4, and ranges 89-988, 1178-1218, 989-1022 from transjoin.txt and saves it as Teosinte.txt.
+4. Extracts important data (from the specified columns) into a new file called Teosinte.txt.
-5. Sorts the Teosinte.txt file by the 3rd column in ascending numerical order and saves it as Teosinte_sorted.txt.
-The header is retained at the top.
+5. Sorts the data in Teosinte.txt based on the 3rd column in numerical ascending order and retains the header in the sorted file.
-6. Removes lines starting with #, extracts the 2nd column, sorts, and counts the unique occurrences of each value.
-7. For each chromosome (1-10), this extracts the lines where the 2nd column equals the chromosome number and saves it into separate files like Teosinte_chromo1.txt, Teosinte_chromo2.txt, etc.
+6. This helps to count how many times each unique value appears in the 2nd column of Teosinte_sorted.txt, excluding any comment lines.
+7. This separates the data into different files based on chromosomes 1 through 10.
-8. Moves all Teosinte_chromo*.txt files into the Teosinte/ directory.
+8. This moves all files starting with Teosinte_chromo into the directory Teosinte/.
-9. Extracts rows where the 2nd column is “multiple” and “unknown” and saves them in Teosinte_chromoM.txt and Teosinte_chromoU.txt.
+9. The first block extracts rows where the 2nd column is “multiple” and saves them to Teosinte_chromoM.txt.The second block extracts rows where the 2nd column is “unknown” and saves them to Teosinte_chromoU.txt.
-10. Moves the files Teosinte_chromoM.txt and Teosinte_chromoU.txt into the Teosinte/ directory.
+10. This moves the files Teosinte_chromoM.txt and Teosinte_chromoU.txt into the Teosinte/ directory for organization.
-11. Replaces all occurrences of ? with - in Teosinte_sorted.txt and saves the result as Teosinte-sorted.txt.
+11. The sed command performs a substitution (s/?/-/g), replacing all occurrences of ? with - globally throughout the Teosinte_sorted.txt file.
-12. For chromosomes 1 to 10, this filters rows based on the 2nd column matching the chromosome number and saves them as separate files (Teosinte_chromo1.txt, Teosinte_chromo2.txt, etc.).
+12. This sorts the data by the 3rd column in descending order while keeping the header intact.
+13. Similar to step 7, but working with the TDsorted.txt file.
+It extracts rows for chromosomes 1 to 10 and saves them into separate files, e.g., Teosinte_chromo1.txt, Teosinte_chromo2.txt, etc.